 1. Open the Disk Management tool by right-clicking the Start menu icon and selecting Disk Management from the Power User Menu.

-2. Right-click the hard disk partition you want to delete and select the Delete Volume option from the context menu. delete partition in windows disk management
+2. Right-click the hard disk partition you want to delete and select the Delete Volume option from the context menu.delete partition in windows disk management

-6. That’s it, you have successfully increased the space on the C Drive. increase c drive space in windows 10
+6. That’s it, you have successfully increased the space on the C Drive.increase c drive space in windows 10

 Fix the Extend Volume Option Greyed Out Issue

-So far, we have seen how we can partition the C Drive in Windows 10 and 11 and delete a partition to add its space to the C Drive.
+So far, we have seen how to partition the C Drive in Windows 10 and 11 and delete a partition to add space to the C Drive.
 In case you have more than 2 drives on your Windows PC, you need to delete the drive next to the C Drive otherwise the Extend Volume option for this partition will remain greyed out.
 Suppose You have C, D, and E drives on your PC, deleting or shrinking the E Drive won’t help you increase the C Drive space.

 Below, you can see that when I deleted the D Drive, its space became available to be added to the C Drive using the Extend Volume option.